 Who will cover the cost?

-Currently, only British Colombia and Ontario have billing codes for medical abortion.
-Other provinces are working towards developing billing codes for this specific procedure.
+Currently, individuals must pay out-of-pocket for Mifegymiso.
 Provinces and territories are looking into the possibility of covering the costs of the medication to address concerns over accessibility if medication costs are not covered.
+If individuals have private insurance, there is a chance Mifegymiso will be covered through their private insurance, but they should check their specific plan offerings.

 If I have to pay, how much will it cost?

-We are expecting Mifegymiso to cost approximately $3o0.00 per package.
+We are expecting Mifegymiso to cost approximately $300-$450 per package.
 In some instances, there may be a slight markup depending on the provider.

 Do I need a prescription?